2D Barcodes

 GS1au-data-matrix-with-gs1-digital-link

-These barcodes are multifunctional: they contain valuable information that can simultaneously power Point-of-sale and many other business processes, while also connecting consumers to the website of choice for the brand.
-It cannot be scanned by most native phone cameras but requires an app to scan them.
-When using this on a retail trade item a linear barcode is also still required until there is a pervasive adoption to scan 2D barcodes at Point-of-sale.
+As yet, they cannot be scanned by most native phone cameras but require an app to scan them.
+When using this on a retail trade item a linear barcode is also still required until there is a widespread capability to scan 2D barcodes at Point-of-sale.

 GS1au-gs1-datamatrix